julian-risch/toxic-comment-collection/README.md

 4   4  Orban in Brussels: European leaders are ignori...        []
 ```
 - Some datasets require Twitter API credentials to be downloaded.
-Enter your Twitter API credentials in the file `./src/toxic_comment_collection/api_config.json`
+Enter your Twitter API credentials in a file `api_config.json` with the followoing format.
+You can store that in a directory of your choice.
+For this example, it's stored in `./src/toxic_comment_collection/api_config.json`.

   ```json
   {